University Archives: Frequently Asked University History Questions

 Original Acquisition of University Land: The piece of land that the UUA chose in Eugene was donated by J.H.D.
 Henderson, former president of the short-lived and ill-fated Columbia College in Eugene City offered 17 ¾ acres.

-Acquisition of additional land over the years: The next major push for development of the University occurred in 1922 when President Campbell began a large campaign to raise funds to establish new buildings across campus.
+Acquisition of Additional Land: The next major push for development of the University occurred in 1922 when President Campbell began a large campaign to raise funds to establish new buildings across campus.
 I’m still investigating when all these land purchases were made, but it did happen gradually over the years—it did not happen all at once.

 The architectural planning for the University of Oregon was defined and established by Ellis F. Lawrence beginning in 1915 until his death in 1946.
 He was the founder of the School of Architecture and Fine Arts in 1915 (later renamed the School of Architecture and Allied Arts).
 Lawrence designed dozens of buildings on campus and created a number of general campus plans.
 He believed deeply in comprehensive city and campus planning.
 He designed some of the most beautiful and historic buildings, including the UO Museum of Art, the original 1937 Library, and dozens of other UO buildings.
 His papers can be found in the UO Special Collections and University Archives here.